 That was my second Tony Robbins conference and probably my 10th sales-type conferences over a four-year period.
 I attended sales conferences, negotiation conferences, women’s leadership conferences, and lots of motivational conferences.
 I always came back ready to change the world, filled with so much new information and enough motivation to carry me through until the next conference.

-Lately, I have become disillusioned and frustrated when I attend a conference.
-I walk out of each session feeling cheated that I paid money to come and hear the same things I’ve heard before.
+Lately, I have become disillusioned and even a little frustrated when I attend a conference.
+I walk out of each session feeling cheated that I paid money to come and hear the same things I’ve heard over and over.
 Is there no new information?
 I wonder if it’s just my age and the number of years I have been in my industry or is it the fact that the conference organizers don’t provide advanced learning for those of us who have been around the block a few years.

 I sounded like a cynical old woman this week at a big social marketing conference.
 There were hundreds of sessions, and yet I walked out of each and told my 23-year-old daughter, “There was nothing new” and “I didn’t hear anything I didn’t already know.”
 This was her first big business conference and she was excited, overwhelmed, and inspired, after each session.
 What was my problem?